 “All disease begins in the gut.” ― Hippocrates

-We implement appropriate detoxification methods, herbals, homeopathics, or bioenergetic therapies to relieve the symptoms associated with allergies and food sensitivities.
+We implement appropriate detoxification methods for environmental sensitivities and allergies.
+Herbals, homeopathics, or bioenergetic therapies help relieve symptoms associated with allergies and food sensitivities.
 Food sensitivities may be associated with complaints of fatigue, abdominal discomfort, bloating, diarrhea, nausea or vomiting, depression, anxiety/panic attacks, brain fog, dizziness, passing out, rash, itching, runny nose, nasal congestion, belching, gassiness, bitter or sour taste in the mouth, burning in the chest area, arrhythmias, wheezing, asthma.

 We use the Galvanic skin response testing with the Zyto system which assesses autonomic nervous system stress response in order to gather specific data.
 This form of bio-energetic testing indicates the nervous system’s reaction to different informational frequency stressors, be it allergens to inhalants or other “sensitivities”, toxins, microbes and various other physical and emotional factors.
 The bio-energetic food sensitivity screening with the Zyto may miss a very small percentage of food sensitivities but has an approximate 85% rate of accuracy.